X4BNet/x4b-status/content/issues/2022-04-05-equnix-ix-singapore.md

   - SGP1
 severity: disrupted
 ---
-We are aware of excess traffic on the Premium Line from around the world arriving in Signapore.
+We are aware of some (HE) traffic on the Premium Line from around the world arriving in Signapore.
 This appears to be due to a BGP bug in Equinix IX (Singapore).
 We are working with our upstreams on it.

+**Update** we are awaiting upstream response on this matter